devforth/painterro/README.md

 |`backgroundFillColor` | Default background color when image created/erased | "#ffffff" |
 |`defaultFontSize` | Default font size in pixels | 24 |
 |`defaultSize` | default image size, should be string in format `<width>x<height>` in pixel, e.g. `'200x100'`.
 If value is `'fill'`(default) than all container size will be used | `'fill'` |
+|`hiddenTools` | List of tools that you do not want to see in Painterro
+    e.g. something of this list `['crop', 'line', 'rect', 'ellipse', 'brush', 'text', 'rotate', 'resize',  'save', 'open', 'close']` | [] |

 UI color scheme
 ===============